amckelvey/kindler/README.md

 ### Project Description

 ```
-Kindler is a streamlined way for software developers and recruiters to match with each other.<br /> The app presents a recruiter with an easy to navigate interface where they can see prospective developers and a quick snapshot of their skills and projects.<br /> If a recruiter decides a developer is a good match, they can contact the potential hire and quickly find a role for them.
+Kindler is a streamlined way for software developers and recruiters to match with each other.
+The app presents a recruiter with an easy to navigate interface where they can see prospective developers and a quick snapshot of their skills and projects.
+If a recruiter decides a developer is a good match, they can contact the potential hire and quickly find a role for them.

  ```